 On your third trip to Ukraine, you will need cash to pay for your child’s visa, medical reports, passport & passport picture, etc.

-If you are travelling with a spouse or a friend you should have different credit cards in case your credit card is lost or stolen (especially important for a married couple).
-Remember to tell your credit card company you are travelling to Ukraine to avoid having them put a hold on your card.
+If you are traveling with a spouse or a friend you should have different credit cards in case your credit card is lost or stolen (especially important for a married couple).
+Remember to tell your credit card company you are traveling to Ukraine to avoid having them put a hold on your card.

 You should have some of your cash converted into Ukrainian hryvnia (pronounced “grievna”) to spend while you are in the country.
 At the time of writing, 1 US dollar is worth 24.85 hryvnia (Google “US Dollar to Ukrainian Hryvnia” to find out current exchange rates).
 This is, of course, subject to change.
 Look at current exchange rates online to get an up-to-date figure before you go.
 Generally, you will pay more for currency exchange at the airport than at other exchanges.
 Your facilitator should be able to guide you to a local exchange after you leave the airport.